Baden-Württemberg Police: Tasks

 Some of the main tasks of the Baden-Württemberg Police is the prevention of danger and disturbance and maintenance of public safety, as a part of domestic security.
 They prevent and intervene in unlawful activity of any kind, regulate traffic control, and receive emergency calls.

+History

+After the liberation of Germany by the Allies in 1945, the American occupying power initially took over all state authority in the territory of the state of Württemberg-Baden.
+In 1952 the state of Baden-Württemberg was founded and a police law was passed.
+Today's police work is based on this law.

+The head of the Baden-Württemberg police, Andreas Renner, was accused of having pressured a much younger female commissioner to perform sexual favors in 2022.
+Renner was acquitted in the 2023 sexual assault trial before the Stuttgart regional court.

+Education and police University

+The bachelor's degree in policing is mandatory for police officers of higher-level police service in Baden-Württemberg.
+The Police University in Villingen-Schwenningen trains the police officers of the state of Baden-Württemberg for the higher-level police service.
+It has a capacity of around 1,300 study places and employs 58 lecturers.
+The Police University was founded in 1979 and was initially housed in the former Maria Tann monastery.
+In 1985, the university moved into its current building on the outskirts of Schwenningen.
+Of the three cohorts studying at the same time, alway one (approx. 430 students) is doing an internship.

 Uniform

 In 2007, the state government decided that the Baden-Württemberg Police would change from their original green uniforms to blue uniforms and patrol vehicles.
 The uniform change-over would occur between 2009 and 2011 to minimise the cost of the conversion.
 Beginning 1 July 2008, the new uniforms were given out to some departments, such as the district of Hohenlohe or Neckar-Odenwald-Kreis, as a trial.
 During 2010/11 the new uniforms were introduced statewide.

 Warrant card

 Formerly the warrant card was made out of green linen paper and could be folded.
 In 2011 a new card was introduced in credit card format.
 Along with the color change of the police from green to blue the card was colored in blue.
 A hologram in star shape should make it tamper-proof.